 Cheyenne Mountain Complex

-This bunker near Colorado Springs is a relic from the days of the Cold War.
-Located literally inside Cheyenne Mountain, it was originally designed as a combat operations center with its own water, electricity supply, air filtration system and built to withstand a nuclear blast (a 1960s size nuclear blast).
-This facility has been given new vitality as a result of 9/11.
+This bunker near Colorado Springs, Colorado, is a relic from the days of the Cold War.
+Located literally inside Cheyenne Mountain, it was originally designed as a combat operations center with its own water, electricity supply, air filtration system and built to withstand a nuclear blast [a 1960s size nuclear blast].
+This facility has been given new vitality as a result of nine-eleven.
 It currently participates guarding against ballistic attack, supports space operations, and assists in keeping American and Canadian airspace safe.
 The U.S. Strategic Command, Air Force Space Command, Defense Intelligence Agency, National Security Agency, and Missile Defense Agency all maintain a presence at the Cheyenne Mountain Complex…and that's a lot of organizations devoted to secrecy.
 But the secrecy of the location?
 Well…there is a picture of it on NORAD's website and I recall seeing a kind of mini-tour several years ago on a television documentary.
 But, with that many secrecy organizations involved, there's probably a lot more going on there than meets the eye.

-It's official name is Raven Rock Mountain Complex and it's an underground relocation facility for the Department of Defense, sometimes referred to as underground Pentagon.
+It's official name is Raven Rock Mountain Complex and it's an underground relocation facility for the Department of Defense, sometimes referred to as the underground Pentagon.
 It's located in Pennsylvania about 6 miles from the Camp David presidential retreat.
-There's speculation that a tunnel connects Camp David and Site R. Like Cheyenne Mountain, this was a cold war era bunker given new purpose and life following 9/11.
+There's speculation that a tunnel connects Camp David and Site R. Like Cheyenne Mountain, this was a cold war era bunker given new purpose and life following nine-eleven.

 The Capitol Visitor Center